wafflepie/redux-syringe/docs/tutorial/02-namespacing.md

 Under the hood, `withReducers` will inject the reducers at `state.namespaces.foo` because it has received the `namespace="foo"` prop.
 Furthermore, `namespacedConnect` will access `state.namespaces.foo` because it too has received the `namespace="foo"` prop.

 !> The `namespaces` key is usually referred to as `DEFAULT_FEATURE`.
-This is because Redux Tools can be used to develop generic widgets as well as specific [multi-instance components](/tutorial/03-multi-instance-components).
+This is because Redux Syringe can be used to develop generic widgets as well as specific [multi-instance components](/tutorial/03-multi-instance-components).

 When the `INCREMENT` action is dispatched, the action will look like this: